idubinskiy/schematyper/README.md

       --package="main"       package name for generated file; default is "main" --root-type=ROOT-TYPE  name of root type; default is generated from the filename --prefix=PREFIX        prefix for non-root types
+      --ptr-for-omit         use a pointer to a struct for an object property that is represented as a struct if the property is not required (i.e., has omitempty tag)

 Args:
   <input>  file containing a valid JSON schema